 The year is 1999.

-Bitcoins don’t exist, finger spinners are a niche breakdancing group from South Korea and the only spice epidemic taking hold in England are the Spice Girls.
+Bitcoins don’t exist and finger spinners are a niche breakdancing group from South Korea.

 But, more importantly, Serie A clubs are ripping each other off left, right and centre.